arunaelentari/notes/README.md

 }

 ```
-Let me explain in detail each element in the program above.
+Let us look at each element above.

-You always start in main package and import various functions, methods and types from already created packages on Golang.
-You need to start precisely with `package main` and not the other way around.
-By default, you import a package called `fmt` which allows you to print an output of your program on a terminal, among other things.
+You always start your program by typing `package main` and importing a package called `fmt` which allows you to print an output of your program on a terminal.
 The names of all imported packages are in double quotes.

 Every main package contains one and only one main function.

 Before we start with Go, I would like to introduce various tools that are needed for programming and share a few valuable tips.